plogs/asopposedtowhat.com/content/posts/writing-is-work.md

 and polish), and a time for figuring out your story's structure (the design of it).

-## The principles of (good, i.e., successful) storytelling
+## The principles of good (i.e., successful) storytelling

-There are numerous books that talk about the need for a beginning, middle, and end.
-The inciting incident, a theme, a concept, and so on.
+There are many books on writing that talk about the need for a beginning, a middle, and an end; the need for an inciting incident, a theme, a concept, and so on.

-Here is a list of _universal principles_ of storytelling from "Nobody Wants to Read Your Shit: And Other Tough-Love Truths to Make You a Better Writer"[^1]:
+In his book, "Nobody Wants to Read Your Sh*t:
+Why That Is And What You Can Do About It"[^1], Steven Pressfield lays out his principles of storytelling:

 1. Every story must have a concept.
 It must put a unique and original spin, twist or framing device upon the material.

 2. Every story must be about something.
 It must have a theme.

-3. Every story must have a beginning, middle, and an end.
-Act One, Act Two, Act Three.
+3. Every story must have a beginning, a middle, and an end.

 4. Every story must have a hero.